Waitomo District: Economy

 A cave entrance in the Waitomo District which is known for its limestone caves.

 The district is a rural, predominantly dairy farming, region.
 The area's main industries include sheep farming, forestry, and limestone quarrying.
-The area is known for the popular Waitomo Caves, a karstic system with stalactites, stalagmites and glowworms 12 kilometres northwest of Te Kūiti.
+The area is known for its many limestone caves including the popular Waitomo Glowworm Cave, a karstic system with stalactites, stalagmites and glowworms 12 kilometres northwest of Te Kūiti.
 Waitomo also has an Edwardian hotel, built in 1908 and added onto in the 1930s.
 The hotel overlooks the Waitomo Caves village.